givan2code/refactorFlair/RefactorFlairDemo.md

 | 🧪 Testability           | Logic is now easier to isolate and unit test                        |
 | 💅 Naming consistency    | `confirmed`, `participants`, `res`, etc. are **clean and readable** |
 | ✅ Ready for scale       | You now have building blocks for even more ballot logic and reuse   |

-### A senior dev that never gets tired — and always WOOOOs when you clean up a method

 🧠 + 🤖 = 🏆
 Refactor Flair.
 To be the cleanest, you gotta refactor the meanest.